-Ralph Oberg grew up hiking, camping, hunting, and climbing in the high mountains of Colorado.
-He has traveled extensively across the U.S., sketching and photographing, to share his experiences through his art.
-His studio is in Montrose, Colorado, where he and his wife, painter Shirley Novak, live within sight of his beloved San Juan Mountains.
+Ralph Oberg grew up hiking, camping, hunting, and climbing in the high mountain wilderness of Colorado and the West.
+He has traveled extensively across the US, sketching on-site and photographing, aiming to share his experiences through his art.
+Larger works are produced at his studio in Montrose, Colorado, where he and his wife, painter Shirley Novak, live within sight of his beloved San Juan Mountains.

-Oberg is a member of the Society of Animal Artists, Plein Air Painters of America, the Northwest Rendezvous Group of Artists, and California Art Club.
-His work has appeared in Art of the West, Southwest Art, Sporting Classics, Western Art Collector, Western Art and Architecture, and Wildlife Art.
+Oberg is a member of the Society of Animal Artists, Plein Air Painters of America, the Northwest Rendezvous Group, and California Art Club.
+His work has appeared in Art of the West, Southwest Art, Sporting Classics, Western Art Collector, Western Art and Architecture and Wildlife Art magazines.